sofials2002/Econ520Project/README.md

 ### Findings:
 Our main findings are that being a first-class passenger had a positive statistically significant effect on survival.

+### How to Replicate the Findings
+1. Download titanic_Dataset.csv from the Files
+2. Download titanic_Replication.py and access it in your python enviornment
+3. Run the results in titanic_replication.py (you will need to change the name of the filepath where titanic_Dataset.csv is located in order to input the data)
 ...

 If you have any questions or want to contribute to this project reach out.